AIDEN-OFFICIAL/DevOps/Docker.md

 - `docker network inspect <network_name>`inspect if this network is being used
 -  `docker run -d -p 27017:27017 --name mongo -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=qwerty --network mongo_net mongo`Here we have set up the mongo to run in detach mode, added envs, bound ports, added a new  name, and connected with a network.
 -  `docker rename old_container_name new_container_name` to change name of container anytime.

+## Port Binding:
+Containers run in an isolated network.
+So if MySQL runs inside a container on its default port, your host machine cannot access it directly unless you expose (bind) the port.

+Host machine port  --->  Container port

+-p HOST_PORT:CONTAINER_PORT

 ## Docker Network Types:
 1. Host: containers uses the same network as our host machine, and does not have any ip address, it uses the host machine’s IP.